 Hypothesis is a social annotation tool installed directly in your learning management system (LMS).
 Adding Hypothesis to readings in your LMS supports student success by placing active discussion right on top of course readings, enabling students and teachers to add comments and start conversations in the margins of texts.

-Implementing social annotation with Hypothesis in your courses
+Creative ways to use social annotation in your courses (30 minutes)

-When teaching a large class, it can be a challenge to engage the entire class and ensure that students don’t feel invisible.
+When teaching a large class, it can be challenging to engage every student and ensure that no one feels invisible.
 Using Hypothesis for social annotation in small groups can help you make more meaningful and collaborative connections with your students.
 One of our most frequent requests is for the ability to segment large classes.
 This workshop focuses on the options for using Hypothesis in small groups, and it will cover how social annotation can be used to create a more collaborative learning environment.

 If you have any questions about these workshops or using Hypothesis in your LMS, please contact the Hypothesis Success Team.